 Nova Scotia Duck Tolling Retriever needs to be brushed weekly to keep their coat looking good.
 When it is shedding season, it is essential to brush your dog often.

-Owners need to pay special attention to the dog’s fur under the ears, especially in areas like this; it is finer and very much likely to knot.
+Owners must pay special attention to the dog’s fur under the ears, especially in areas like this; it is finer and very likely to knot.

-Because Nova Scotia Duck Tolling Retriever should be presented as generally as possible, it is preferred that you maintain minimal additional grooming, and this is mostly limited to neatening the places around the feet and ears.
+Because Nova Scotia Duck Tolling Retriever should be presented as generally as possible, it is preferred that you maintain minimal additional grooming, which is mostly limited to neatening the places around the feet and ears.

 Owners should take special care to remove too much hair from between the pads of the canine’s feet, as this will help your Nova Scotia Duck Tolling Retriever maintain traction on indoor surfaces.